The current 2024 presidential election odds make Donald Trump the clear favorite to return to the Oval Office.

 How Can I Bet on the US Presidential Election?

-You cannot currently bet on the next presidential election at legal U.S. sportsbooks.
+Currently, you cannot bet on the next presidential election at legal U.S. sportsbooks.
 Many states have now legalized sports betting, and some permit wagers on novelty and entertainment markets too.
 However, no state has passed a bill to allow political betting yet.

 Examples include Bet365 and 888 Sport, along with BetMGM co-owner Entain – which runs Ladbrokes and Coral – and FanDuel owner Flutter Entertainment, which offers a wealth of exciting presidential election odds via sites such as Betfair, Paddy Power and SkyBet.